grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ### Focus

-This CIC course keeps in mind the context of Kenya and seeks to make it as broad as possible for application in similar areas.
-The creators of CICs in this course are primarily community groups, community based organizations, self help groups, SILCs, Chamas, Churches, or Village Savings and Loan Association.
-Group members should consist of people with local business and jobs that can trade amongst each other and can commit to reciprocity by backing a CIC as a legal voucher for their own goods and services.
+This CAV course keeps in mind the context of Kenya and seeks to make it as broad as possible for application in similar areas.
+The creators of CAVs in this course are primarily community groups, community based organizations, self help groups, SILCs, Chamas, Churches, or Village Savings and Loan Association.
+Group members should consist of people with local business and jobs that can trade amongst each other and can commit to reciprocity by backing a CAV as a legal voucher for their own goods and services.

 ### Goals